Email Etiquette and Failing Businesses

 What type of person would you prefer to communicate with?

-Courteous, concise and professional?
+Courteous, concise, and professional?

-Or, terse, confusing and cryptic?
+Or terse, confusing, and cryptic?

-Professionalism in Communications
+Professionalism in Email Communications

-Email is No Excuse to Not Write Well
+Email is No Excuse Not to Write Well

 Make the Profitable Choice

-Or is it that you just don’t care?
-That determination will be left to the folks who are on the receiving end of your business emails.
+Or is it that you don’t care?
+Unfortunately, that determination will be left to the folks on the receiving end of your business emails.
 Why take that risk when it is so easy to avoid?